 This award-winning restaurant in Belfast’s Cathedral Quarter serves up an array of crowd pleasers, from Northern Irish steak and homemade pasta to delicious cheese boards and tarts of the day.
 The long, narrow dining room has an open kitchen with a chic interior.
 The additional outdoor and bar areas mean you can mix it up if you want to grab lunch in a more relaxed setting.

 Dinner: La Taqueria

 Fans of Mexican food should make this a must stop on their culinary tour of Belfast.
-Hidden away up a set of nondescript stairs on Castle Street, you’d be forgiven for walking right on past.
-Don’t!
-This is the best Mexican fare I have had the pleasure of eating in a long time.
+Located on the Ormeau Road, this place offers up some of the best Mexican fare I have had the pleasure of eating.
 The owners Adam and Eliza have put a lot of effort into ensuring a great night with authentic food is had by all.
 After meeting seven years ago, the couple spent an extended period travelling around Eliza’s native Mexico, falling in love with local ingredients, flavours and techniques, before bringing all they had learnt back to Belfast with them.